MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure.Service/New-AzureWebsite.md

 Accept wildcard characters: False
 ```

-### -GithubRepository
+### -GitHubRepository
-Specifies the full name of the Github repository to link to this website.
+Specifies the full name of the GitHub repository to link to this website.
 For example, `myaccount/myrepo`.

 ```yaml